Does it snow in Portugal?

 However, the cold weather is not enough to make it snow.

-In Portugal, it only snows in mountainous regions such as Serra da Estrela – which, is considered the “snow capital” of Portugal.
+In Portugal, snow occurs only in mountainous regions such as Serra da Estrela, which is considered the “snow capital” of the country.

 There, you can venture to the nation’s only ski resort and make your winter vacation even more unforgettable!